iann0036/tf-cfn-provider/docs/providers/packet/Device.md

 `Gateway` - address of router.

-`Public` - whether address is routable from the Internet.
+`Public` - whether the address is routable from the Internet.

 `Family` - IP version - "4" or "6".